Numigi/odoo-project-addons/project_milestone_enhanced/README.rst

 When a project is (de)activated, milestones too if field "active toggle" is set to True.

-In addition, milestone has progress field which is calculated from their tasks in closed state.
+In addition, milestone has progress field which is calculated from their tasks in closed state (stage is folded).

 .. image:: static/description/project_milestone_progress.png